sdawes/CV/README.md

 #### PROJECT MANAGEMENT
-###### PRINCE 2 and APMP Qualified Project Manager.
+###### AGILE, PRINCE 2 and APMP Qualified Project Manager.
 Experience in implementing Agile best practices and methodologies.
 * Awarded the 2011 Defence Surveyor's Association Outstanding Contribution to Air Cartography.
 Identified and project managed a complex 200K Management Information System to deliver a number of key business objectives.
 This led to a 50% reduction in waste material, saving cira £500K per year for Defence.

 * Planned and project managed a large scale emergency response exercise at RAF Ascension Island, to enable accreditation under the Major Accident and Control Regulations framework.
 Facilitated a multi agency full scale crash exercise to test the response of the joint US/UK emergency services, inter governmental agencies and joint civilian and military staff.